Idea to Innovation grants

 Reporting

 A report to assess the practical and financial outcomes of funded projects will be required at the end of all projects.
 The report requires the input of the technology transfer office.
 For market assessment projects, NSERC will request a copy of the market assessment prepared by the consultant or as part of the Lab2Market program.
 NSERC is aware that market studies may contain proprietary and confidential information.
-Documents submitted to NSERC become subject to the Access to Information Act .
-If an Access to Information request for a market assessment is received, the applicant/institution will be consulted and given the opportunity to make representations, in accordance with section 20(1) of the Act.
+Documents submitted to NSERC become subject to the Access to Information Act.
+If an Access to Information request for a market assessment is received, the applicant/institution will be consulted and given the opportunity to make representations in accordance with section 20(1) of the Act.
 Financial, commercial, scientific and technical information that is supplied to NSERC by a third party (consultant) on a confidential basis and is treated consistently in a confidential manner by the third party can be protected.

 For phase II projects, the amount of the second instalment is negotiable.
-Consequently, the applicant(s) must provide an interim report as well as statements of actual expenditures and of anticipated future costs.
+Consequently, the applicant(s) must provide an interim report as well as statements of actual expenditures and anticipated future costs.
 Based on the results obtained or problems encountered, grantees may propose amendments to the project objectives, milestones or budget.
 The next instalment will not be released until the partner has confirmed that it has met its current year’s commitment and that it intends to support the project in the next year.

 Resubmission

 An applicant wishing to resubmit a project that was previously rejected must contact NSERC staff to discuss the matter.
-The final recommendation is made to NSERC by the selection committee.
-Since the selection committee considers not only the technical merit of a project, but also its soundness from a business perspective, the committee’s recommendations may not be consistent with the opinions expressed by external reviewers.
-The main reasons for rejection of a project are provided in the decision letter and must be adequately addressed before a project is sent to the selection committee for re-evaluation.
+The final recommendation is made to NSERC by the review committee.
+Since the review committee considers not only the technical merit of a project, but also its soundness from a business perspective, the committee’s recommendations may not be consistent with the opinions expressed by external reviewers.
+The main reasons for rejection of a project are provided in the decision letter and must be adequately addressed before a project is sent to the review committee for re-evaluation.
 If a project is considered to be at a stage that is too early, a resubmission is not possible unless significant technical progress has been achieved.
 A cover letter documenting improvements to the application will be required.